It looks like you might have accessed this page from an outdated address. Please update bookmarks and links to:

 B.S.
 Meteorology (1998), University of Oklahoma; M.S.
 Meteorology (2000), University of Oklahoma; PhD Meteorology (2007), University of Oklahoma

 Dr. Fiebrich’s research focus involved improving our climate data through the use of automated weather stations.
 He has also published papers on data quality assurance, the history of weather observations, and meteorological instrumentation.
-Chris is currently the Executive Director of the Oklahoma Mesonet and Associate Director at the Oklahoma Climatological Survey.
+Chris is currently the Director of the Oklahoma Climatological Survey.
 Chris works with all aspects of the Mesonet, from laboratory calibrations to site maintenance to Mesonet websites and outreach to teachers and emergency managers.

 Research Partners